The Keep, Dorchester: The museum

 The keep is now a regimental museum for the Devonshire Regiment, the Dorset Regiment, the Devonshire and Dorset Regiment, The Dorset Yeomanry, Queen's Own Dorset Yeomanry, The Dorset Militia, The Royal Devon Yeomanry and 94 Field Regiment RA.
 The collection includes Adolf Hitler's desk which was taken from the ruins of the Chancellory in Berlin in 1945.

 The museum occupies the keep of the original barracks.
 It is a Grade II listed building and the ground floor preserves its previous layout.
 The museum is entered through the ammunition and powder store, and through this is the archway that used to lead to the rest of the barracks.
 Close to the archway are the guardroom and cells, one of which is equipped as it would have been when it housed prisoners.
 In the west tower is a rope winding gear to hoist weapons, ammunition and other stores to the upper floors.

 The first floor is gained by a spiral stair and is now the regimental museum with a display of uniforms, weapons and equipment used by the regiment during its 300-year history.
 The second floor has a display of campaign and gallantry medals as well as exhibits showing small arms and silverware.
 The third floor has displays of objects and information on the recent military history of the regiment, places where it has been deployed and events in which it has taken part.
 Above this is the battlements where there are extensive views of the town and surrounding countryside.

+Issues with the roof forced the museum to close to the public and in February 2026 it was announced that the building was not expected to re-open before the end of the year.